mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 For some pairs, while the child interacted in the live chat, parents performed final tweaks to code projects and challenges.
 Two parents in particular worked hard debugging more complex elements of the game with facilitators and peers.
 Other parents engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.

 **Summary:** The process supports:

 - addressing tension of feeling alienated from coding cultures, by bringing playful dialogue elements into the code authoring environment
-- this conversational process emerged from a chance interaction - thus nurting learner agency
+- this conversational process emerged from a chance interaction - thus nurturing learner agency

+The process of writing down a request in a playful chat potentially addresses the barriers to asking fellow group members in an email group for help (noted in the previous chapter) by distancing the process.
+It also encourages adoption of professional practice of asking a written question to overcome a coding snag and thus builds experience of using technical terms.

 <!-- NOTES
 - identity of playfulness